 8.2.1.2.1 It is understood that Thaxted Primary School did not make any provision for an increase in pupil numbers as the previous Head hoped that a new school would be provided to accommodate a bigger intake.
 With the pressure on school places throughout Uttlesford, this has looked increasingly unlikely.
 In the absence of a school plan for expansion and the likelihood of the school being oversubscribed, clarification on the future for Thaxted Primary School was sought from ECC.
-A meeting was held with the

-Lead School Organisation Officer ECC and managers from the Property Department ECC, on the 24th June, 2016.
+A meeting was held with Joseph Chell, Lead School Organisation Officer ECC, Neil Kinlock and Anna Dawson, Property Department ECC, on the 24th June, 2016.
 It was confirmed that there would be no new school for Thaxted.